 Baddeck, the Beginning and the End of the Cabot Trail

 It’s no secret that the Cabot Trail is one of the biggest attractions on Cape Breton, but did you know there’s an ideal place to start and finish your trip around the trail?
 It’s a place where you can not only lay your head but also wet your feet.
 Let me introduce the village of Baddeck.
-Located at the heart of Cape Breton, Baddeck is a natural launchpad for the ultimate Cabot Trail experience and a place known to have made even the farthest traveler feel at home.
+Located at the heart of Cape Breton, Baddeck is a natural launchpad for the ultimate Cabot Trail experience and a place known to have made even the farthest traveller feel at home.

 Experiences for the adventurous!